kotaaaa/myportfolio/posts/linebot.md

 apiVersion: networking.gke.io/v1
 kind: ManagedCertificate
 metadata:
   name: managed-cert
 spec:
   domains:
     - mydomain.com # Acquired domain name
 ```

 ### [Pod](https://kubernetes.io/ja/docs/concepts/workloads/pods/pod-overview/)

-> A `Pod` is the basic unit of execution for a Kubernetes application.
+> A **Pod** is the basic unit of execution for a Kubernetes application.
 It is the smallest and simplest unit of the Kubernetes object model to create or deploy.
-A `Pod` represents a process running in a cluster.
+A **Pod** represents a process running in a cluster.

-Each application container is created within a `Pod`.
+Each application container is created within a **Pod**
-Actual resources are allocated on the `Node` for the amount of resources described in the `Deployment`.
-Basically, one container and one Pod are deployed.
+Actual resources are allocated on the **Node** for the amount of resources described in the **Deployment** Basically, one container and one Pod are deployed.
 It is possible to deploy two or more containers in one Pod by using a sidecar container.

-This time, the definition of `Pod` is managed by the `Deployment` object, so we did not create an object for the `Pod` itself.
+This time, the definition of **Pod** is managed by the **Deployment** object, so we did not create an object for the **Pod** itself.

 ### [ConfigMap](https://kubernetes.io/ja/docs/concepts/configuration/configmap/)

 > ConfigMap is an API object used to store non-sensitive data in key/value pairs Pods can use ConfigMap as an environment variable, command line argument, or configuration file within a volume.
 ConfigMap can be used to isolate environment-specific settings from the container image, making it easier to port applications.

-A useful object for managing application-specific parameters is the `ConfigMap`.
-It is not suitable for storing sensitive data as it retains text in raw text form, but it is an object that can **store options and other configuration values**.
+A useful object for managing application-specific parameters is the **ConfigMap** It is not suitable for storing sensitive data as it retains text in raw text form, but it is an object that can **store options and other configuration values**.
-In our system, we used it to refer to the SQL we wanted to execute when launching the `Mysql` container.
+In our system, we used it to refer to the SQL we wanted to execute when launching the **Mysql** container.
-It is referenced in `metadata: init-db-sql` by `db/deployment.yaml`.
+It is referenced in **metadata: init-db-sql** by **db/deployment.yaml**
 ([this article](https://qiita.com/higakin/items/b562eac58714d6681fa6) was helpful).

 ###### db/configmap.yaml